top of page

 • Child’s birth certificate, hospital record, passport or other official document showing your child’s name and date of birth.

-• Proof that you reside in Linn County, Benton County or Jefferson School District 14J.
+• Proof that you reside in Linn County or Benton County.
 Examples: driver’s license, telephone bill.

 • If you are not the child’s biological parent: document to show you have custody or that you are the child’s authorized legal guardian.